-We'll be spending most of her time in the metropolitan areas of Tokyo and Kyoto so you should bring comfortable, quick drying clothing avoiding torn or well-worn clothes and somewhat more conservative than you might wear in the U.S. It will be warm during the day but you'll want to have some light sweater/jacket for cooler evenings.
+We'll be spending most of our time in the metropolitan area of Tokyo so you should bring comfortable, quick drying clothing, avoiding torn or well-worn clothes.
+Plan to dress somewhat more conservative than you might in the United States.
+Women should avoid bringing low neck tops showing cleavage.
+It will be warm during the day but you'll want to have a light sweater/jacket for cooler evenings.
 Washers and dryers are available where we are staying in Tokyo so there's no need to bring more than a week's worth of clothing.
-Please note that the dryers we'll be using take longer to dry than we are accustomed to in the U.S. To safe time and money avoid bringing heavy clothing (i.e. jeans.)
+Please note that the dryers we'll be using take longer to dry than we are accustomed to.
+To save time and money, avoid bringing heavy clothing (i.e. jeans.)